-Currently, I am an Associate Professor in the Department of Economics at the University of Pretoria and the President of the South African Association for Energy Economics.
+Currently, I am a Professor in the Department of Economics at the University of Pretoria and the President of the South African Association for Energy Economics.
 I completed my undergraduate studies at the University of Macedonia in Thessaloniki, Greece (where I was born and grew up).
 I came to South Africa in 2007 to pursue postgraduate studies at the University of Pretoria.
 I received my Doctorate in Economics with a specialization in Energy Economics in 2011 and since then my research focuses on energy and environmental issues from a macroeconomic point of view.

 Among everything else, I am a wife and I am raising two -very busy- boys.
 To find balance, I enjoy reading (a lot), dancing (anything but mostly oriental), going to the movies (recently mostly superhero movies with the boys), and (try to enjoy) running.
-For more on my cv check here and read a bit of my own blog here.
+For more on my cv check here and read a bit of my personal blog here.